arjun289/CodeBinge/content/about/_index.md

 ##### Why CodeBinge?
 I fell in love with programming in my under graduation.
-I felt like it gave me superpowers to create whatever I could, and I started **codebinging** (if that's a word).
+I felt like it gave me superpowers to build whatever I wanted to, and I started **codebinging** (if that's a word).
 I believe a lot in **self learning**.
-When we self-learn the best way to retain, the plethora of concepts we come across is through **sharing and teaching**, and I came up with this blog to share whatever I learnt, with the world.
+When we self-learn the best way to retain, the plethora of concepts we come across is through **sharing and teaching**, and I came up with this blog to share whatever I learn, with the world.

 ##### Present Status